Tomaras of Delhi: As sovereigns

 The writings of the medieval Muslim historians suggest that a king named Mahipala was ruling Delhi in the 11th century.
 Although these medieval historians do not mention the dynasty of this king, he is identified as a Tomara ruler by some modern historians.
 Some coins featuring crude depictions of a horseman and a bull, and bearing the name "Mahipala", have been attributed to this king.
 These coins are similar to those of Mawdud of Ghazni (r.
 1041-50 CE), confirming that Mahipala must have ruled in the 11th century.
 The horseman-and-bull were a characteristic of the Kabul Shahi coinage; Mawdud probably adopted this style after capturing the Shahi territories.
 Mahipala probably imitated the same style after capturing Asigarh Fort in Hansi and Thaneshvara regions from Mawdud.
 Some fragmentary Tomara inscriptions have been discovered from Mahipalpur near Delhi.
 Historian Y. D. Sharma theorizes that Mahipala established a new capital at Mahipalapura (now Mahipialpur).

-The Suraj Kund reservoir is said to have been commissioned by a Tomara king named Surajpala.

-Multiple (three) Tomara kings seem to have shared the name "Anangapala" (IAST: Anaṅgapāla).
+Three Tomara kings seem to have shared the name "Anangapala" (IAST: Anaṅgapāla).
 One of these is said to have established the Lal Kot citadel in the Mehrauli area.
 The construction of the Anang Tal tank and the Anangpur Dam is also attributed to him.
 His coins also feature the horseman-and-bull figure, and bear the title "Shri Samanta-deva".
 These coins are very similar to those of the Shakambhari Chahamana kings Someshvara and Prithviraja III, indicating that Anangapala was a contemporary of these 12th century kings.
 One of the several inscriptions on the Iron Pillar of Delhi mentions Anangapala.
 A medieval legend mentioned in a copy of Prithviraj Raso mentions a legend about the pillar: a Brahmin once told Anangapala (alias Bilan Deo) that the base of the pillar rested on the head of the Vasuki serpent, and that his rule would last as long as the pillar stood upright.
 Out of curiosity, Anangapala dug out the pillar, only to find it smeared with the blood of Vasuki.
 Realizing his mistake, the king ordered it to be re-instated, but it remained loose ("dhili").
 Because of this, the area came to be known as "Dhilli" (modern Delhi).
 This legend is obviously a myth.